sndrbrthl/vogelroboter2024/tasks.md

 done - add dispensing to quiz
 done - add 'used' list to not reuse a bird unless/until a new user.
 Or maybe, until all birds have been used.

-- set/test amounts dispensed
+done - - set/test amounts dispensed
-- take pi and pumps out of existing robot, test again
+done - take pi and pumps out of existing robot
+- test again. change pump #s in code.
 - What should it do for network?
 I think you need to click on the network tab and connect
 - remove my keys from .ssh
 - remove my keyboard usb dongle before shipping.